lukegarrisondev/optistate/readme.txt

 = Method 1 - Manual Upload =

-1. Download the plugin ZIP file
+1. Download the plugin ZIP file (optistate-main.zip)
-2. Go to Plugins → Add New → Upload Plugin
+2. In WordPress: Go to Plugins → Add New → Upload Plugin
 3. Choose the ZIP file and click Install Now
 4. Click Activate after installation
 5. Look for "Optimal State" in you admin menu

 = Method 2 - FTP Upload =

+1. Download the plugin ZIP file (optistate-main.zip)
-1. Extract the ZIP file
+2. Extract the ZIP file
-2. Upload the optistate folder to /wp-content/plugins/
+3. Upload the 'optistate-main' folder to /wp-content/plugins/
-3. Activate through Plugins menu in WordPress
+4. Activate through Plugins menu in WordPress
-4. Look for "Optimal State" in you admin menu
+5. Look for "Optimal State" in you admin menu

 == Frequently Asked Questions ==